-Protracted approvals processes associated the completed components of Stage 4, as well as recent challenges completing wetland earthworks and gabion construction through the wetter months of the year, have made it difficult for the site team to remain on programme and have caused some project delays.
+Protracted approvals processes associated with the individual components of Stage 4, as well as recent challenges completing wetland earthworks and gabion construction through the wetter months of the year, have made it difficult for the site team to remain on programme and have caused some project delays.

-Practical completion of Stage 4 is anticipated first week of September 2019 (previously forecast as last week of July 2019).
-Following practical completion the site team will commence the testing and audits of underground infrastructure, which can often take between four to six weeks, making it likely that statement of compliance will be issued in October 2019.
-The completion and commissioning of the sewer pump station, wetland retarding basins, and noise wall, will also be required for statement of compliance, which is forecast to coincide with this forecast.
+Practical completion of Stage 4 is anticipated October 2019 (earlier this year it was forecast as Winter 2019).
+The site team have commenced the testing and audits of underground infrastructure, which can often take between four to six weeks.
+With the Powercor audit likely taking place mid-October 2019, we anticipate statement of compliance will be issued in October 2019 or November 2019.

-In light of the above timeframes, titles for Stage 4 will likely be issued early November, 2019.
+In light of the above timeframes, titles for Stage 4 will likely be issued in November, 2019.

 Stage 3 includes the delivery of 29 lots as well as the careful removal and realignment of significant underground water and electrical infrastructure.

-With an aim to have all construction works complete in 2019, with only audits and testing to take place in 2020, the current Stage 3 titles remain forecast for February, 2020.
+With an aim to have all construction works completed in 2019, with only audits and testing to take place in 2020, the current Stage 3 titles remain forecast for February, 2020.